 - Each law needs to include an example of something that could happen in a classroom to violate the law (this shows you understand how they can apply to you)

-- overall there should be a bare minimum of 25 elements on the completed concept map
+- overall there should be roughly 20 elements (or more) on the completed concept map

 Here is the example I used in class: